Skatterbrainz/Terminal/README.md

 * Make a GitHub repository
 * Copy your image files into the repo
-* Copy the URL for each image file to use in your profiles.json
+* Copy the URL for each image file to use in your Terminal profile (or settings.json file)

 Cheers!